How To Wear Layers In Winter Without Looking Super Bulky

 For days when I'm just looking for a snug fit, I grab this fine-knit turtleneck from COS.
 Last winter, I bought it twice after realizing I was reaching for it nearly every morning.
 It's that good — and won't pill in the wash.

 The Layerable Sweater

 Next up is the main focus of your outfit — aka the piece you'll probably wear on the outside after you get to work.
 While I truly love a chunky sweater, the key to looking chic in more than four layers is to keep each one thin enough to allow for — you guessed it — another layer.
-This color-blocked piece from Eckhaus Latta is the perfect in-between knit.
+This simply style from Khaite is the perfect in-between knit.
 If you're unsure about how thick to go, see how yours feels bunched at the elbow.
 If it's uncomfortable, it's too thick.

 The Unexpected Hero: The Winter Suit

 If you truly have to be presentable, the best way to do so in the winter is with a matching suit.
 I like to wear mine a tad oversized, which offers enough room for both sweaters (or, if you’re feeling saucy, a hoodie) underneath.

 Look for one in a subtle print or on-trend color, like this pick from Veronica Beard, that’ll still feel wearable well into the spring.